 - Call the police: A police report can help keep the facts straight and make it easier to deal with insurance companies as well as the other driver.
 Give the police all of the facts you know and allow them to determine who is at fault for the crash.
 Ask for the police report number and request a copy of the accident report.

-- Take photos as soon as possible: Remember, the other driver may not stick around even though they're legally required to do so.
+- Take photos as soon as possible: Remember, the other driver may not stick around even though they’re legally required to do so.
 Getting photos of the damage (and their license plate) before anything is moved may prove to be important in winning a case.
-Even if the other driver cooperates, you'll need to have evidence of the damage.
-It's a smart idea to take a photo of the other driver with their car -- which can make it difficult for them to later claim they weren't involved.
-Take photos of the other driver's insurance card for easy reference as well.
+Especially when the accident is not common, but a Lyft or Uber one.
+These cases are more complicated, and the photos are more than important to be taken right at the scene.
+They will surely help you afterward while consulting with a Lyft accident lawyer who understands the ins and outs and who will help you in attaining justice.
+Even if the other driver cooperates, you’ll need evidence of the damage.
+It’s a smart idea to take a photo of the other driver with their car — which can make it difficult for them to later claim they weren’t involved.
+Take photos of the other driver’s insurance card for easy reference.